Porterville, California: Public transportation

-Porterville Transit operates environmentally-friendly and convenient public transportation to Porterville and the surrounding communities.
+With over 600,000 riderships annually, Porterville Transit operates environmentally-friendly and convenient public transportation to Porterville and the surrounding communities.
 Porterville COLT Paratransit service is designed for transit riders with disabilities that prevent them from using regular bus services.
 Porterville Transit and COLT services are provided within the city limits and to designated unincorporated urban areas of the county, including "county islands" within the city limits.
+In April 2020, the city began operating the transPORT service, mimicking on-demand private rideshare services like Uber and Lyft.

 Tulare County Area Transit (TCaT) provides the public transit services between Porterville and smaller communities throughout the greater Porterville Area.
 Service includes Fixed Route and Demand Responsive services that are offered Monday through Saturday.